Gold872/elastic-dashboard/README.md

 ## About

-Elastic is a simple and modern Shuffleboard alternative made by Team 353 (Modified by 9738).
+Elastic is a simple and modern Shuffleboard alternative made by Team 353.
 It is meant to serve as a dashboard for competition but can also be used for testing.
 Some features include

 - Viewing data from different NT4 topics and widgets
 - Draggable and resizable card widgets